6 Best Tips for Successful Travel

 - For long stays search for locations of clinics, hospitals, supermarkets, drugstores, tourism offices, tourist police locations

-- Search about health info about your detination(s) – a great resource is https://www.iamat.org/
+- Search about health info about your destination(s) – a great resource is IAMAT ( International Association for Medical Assistance to Travellers}

-- Learn about the cultural norms of your destination(s) – does and don’ts
+- Learn about the cultural norms of your destination(s) – do’s and don’ts

 - Make a packing list as you think of things to take – travel as light as possible